Network Security

 However, if the client strictly negotiates PQC, hybrid PQC, or other unsupported

-algorithms, the firewall drops the session.
+algorithms, the NGFW drops the session.

-If SSL traffic matches a “no-decrypt” Decryption policy rule or doesn’t match any
+If SSL traffic matches a “no-decrypt” decryption policy rule or doesn’t match any

 algorithms.
 However, details of sessions that negotiate these algorithms are

-available in Decryption logs only when session traffic matches a "no-decrypt"
+available in decryption logs only when session traffic matches a “no-decrypt”

-Decryption policy rule.
+decryption policy rule.

-Post-quantum Cryptography and Decryption Logs
+Post-Quantum Cryptography and Decryption Logs

 Decryption logs provide visibility into